Ecommerce shipping support guide

 Can this template change shipping or checkout settings?

 No. It is only customer-service wording for existing tracking information.
-It does not create labels, change checkout, alter customer data, or modify carrier settings.
+It does not create labels, change checkout, alter customer data, modify pricing, process refunds, or change carrier settings.

-Need a larger set of support wording?
-View sample replies or browse the SellerTone guide hub before adapting any template to your own store policy.
+Need adjacent wording?
+Compare order not shipped yet, shipping delay, carrier delay, carrier exception, missing package, and the SellerTone guide hub before adapting any template to your own store policy.